gahkiller/discord-link-protector-PC/README.md

 ### ⚠️ Malware & Unsafe Link Detection

-Potentially dangerous links can be flagged with a warning.

-The extension can identify links associated with things such as:
+Warning signs may be put on potentially harmful links.

+Among the elements which the extension can detect are:

 * Malware
-* Trojans
+* Trojan horses
 * Token stealers
 * Loggers and other stealers
-* Known unsafe domains
+* Unsafe domains

-> **Note:** No browser extension can guarantee that every malicious file or website will be detected.
+> **Note:** There is no way any browser extension can detect all malicious files and websites.

 ### 🔗 Suspicious Link Detection

-The extension checks for several types of suspicious URLs, including:
+The add-on detects a number of categories of malicious links, among them:

-* URL shorteners such as `bit.ly`
+* Shortened links like `bit.ly`
-* IP grabbers and logging services
+* IP grabbers and logging systems
-* Known scam domains
+* Scam domains
-* Suspicious crypto and gambling sites
+* Crypto and betting websites with suspicious activity
-* Unknown links that match suspicious patterns
+* Unrecognized links with malicious characteristics

 ### 🧩 Server Protection

-The Discover page is also checked for potentially suspicious server names and content.
+Suspicious server names and content may be found from the Discover page too.

 ### 🚫 Block & Unblock

-Found a link you don't want to open?
+Come across a link that you don’t want to click?

-Use the built-in **Block** button.
+You can use the Block feature.

-Blocked links:
+Blocked links are:

+* Grayed out
-* Turn gray
+* Not clickable
-* Can't be clicked normally
-* Can be unblocked later if you change your mind
+* Easily unblocked if your opinion changes

 ### ⚡ Automatic Monitoring

-You don't need to manually refresh the extension every time something changes.
+You don't have to refresh the extension yourself each time there is an update.

-It watches for:
+It monitors:

-* New messages
+* Incoming messages
-* Edited messages
+* Updated messages
-* Newly loaded Discord content
+* Discord data that just loaded

 ### 🎨 Simple Interface

-The goal is to keep the protection out of your way.
+The objective is for you not to get in the way of the protection.

-There are:
+This means that there are:

-* No large popups
+* No big pop-ups
-* No annoying screen overlays
+* No screen overlays
 * No unnecessary borders
-* Simple warnings directly where they're needed
+* Warnings right where they belong

----

 ## 🛠️ Installation

-Since this is a Chrome extension, you can install it manually using Chrome's developer tools.
+This being a Chrome extension, you can install it manually through the developer tools of Chrome.

-1. Download or clone this repository.
+1. Download or clone this project.
-2. Open `chrome://extensions/` in Chrome.
+2. Go to `chrome://extensions/` in Chrome.
-3. Turn on **Developer mode**.
+3. Enable **Developer mode**.
-4. Click **Load unpacked**.
+4. Press the button **Load unpacked**.
-5. Select the extension folder.
+5. Choose the folder of the extension.
-6. Make sure the extension is enabled.

----

 ## 🔒 Permissions

-The extension uses a small number of Chrome permissions:
+The following Chrome permissions are employed in the extension:

-* `storage` — Saves information such as blocked links.
+* `storage` – Stores data such as blocked links.
-* `scripting` — Allows the protection scripts to run.
+* `scripting` – Enables protection scripts to be executed.
-* `tabs` — Used for features that need information about the current tab.
+* `tabs` – Needed by functionalities that require tab info.

-These permissions are used for the extension's protection features.
+The following permissions are used for protection purposes.

----

 ## ⚠️ Disclaimer

-Discord Link Protector is designed to add another layer of protection while using Discord, but it isn't a replacement for being careful online.

-No detection system is perfect.
-A new scam, domain, or malicious website may not be recognized immediately.

-Always think twice before opening an unfamiliar link or downloading a file from someone you don't know.

----
+The Discord Link Protector provides an extra security feature while on the application, but this does not mean that one can be carefree while on the app.

+It should be noted that no detection mechanism works perfectly, and there may be a case where a new scam, website, or domain will not be detected at once.

+One must always be wary when receiving any links or files from unknown persons.

 ## 💡 Why Use It?

-Scam links are easy to run into on Discord.
+Scam links are quite common in Discord.

-You might see:
+You could get:

-* Fake Nitro offers
+* Scamming Nitro deals
-* Fake giveaways
+* Scamming giveaway links
-* Crypto scams
+* Cryptocurrency scams
-* Phishing pages
+* Scam phishing sites
-* Malware downloads
+* Malware downloading links
-* Suspicious server invites
+* Scam server invites

-Discord Link Protector is designed to give you an extra warning before you accidentally click something dangerous.
+The Discord Link Protector is created to warn you about that.

----

 ## 📌 Version

-**v1.1 — Max Lockdown**
+**Version 1.1 – Max Lockdown**

-Current improvements include:
+Latest improvements include:

-* Improved scam detection
+* Better scam protection
-* Malware and unsafe-link detection
+* Detection of malware and unsafe links
-* Expanded scam and domain lists
+* More scam and domain lists
-* Better real-time scanning
+* Real-time scanning improvements
-* Improved handling of newly loaded Discord content
+* Newly loaded Discord content protection

----

 ## ❤️ Support the Project

-If you find the project useful and want to support its development, you can do so through Cash App:
+However, if you think that the project is worth supporting in any way, you could use Cash App for that purpose:

 **Cash App:** `$RealGadlyYT`

-You can also support the project by sharing it with other people who might find it useful.
+Moreover, you can contribute to the project by spreading it to people who might need it as well.

----

 ## 🛡️ Stay Safe.
 Stay Protected.

-Thanks for checking out Discord Link Protector.
+Thank you for looking into Discord Link Protector.